yguitton/training-material/events/tracks/gta2025-single-cell.md

 layout: event-track

 title: Single Cell
-description: Learn all about Sigle Cell on Galaxy.
+description: Learn all about Single Cell on Galaxy.
 Start with the tutorial at your own pace.
+You can have a look at the program of the [GTA's 2024 Single Cell track](https://training.galaxyproject.org/training-material/events/tracks/gta2024-single-cell.html).

 contributions:
     organisers: